-Now being that pretty much anything worth seeing outside NYC is nature and scenic, I’ll show you the 10 most beautiful areas that extend as far as a 2 hour drive outside the city and depending on how much time you have, be it a single day or possibly more, you’ll decide whether or not you can cover these 10 areas or not.
+These 11 nature spots near NYC can be up to a 2 hour drive outside the city and depending on how much time you have, be it a single day or possibly more, you’ll decide whether or not you can cover these 11 areas or not.
 It is absolutely possible to check out several of the spots on this list in one day though.

-Here are the 10 scenic, nature areas to see outside New York City:
+Here are the 11 best nature places to see near New York City:

 Now I marked these places in the order you can do them, but depending on which of these same locations you wish to visit, you can plot out the locations of each spot and visit them in your own order.

-For a very long time, I’ve seen photos of this place on IG and very few actually mentioned the name of it.
-Once I found out it was called Croton Water Dam and that it was about 40 miles north of the city, I had to go there and I did at least 2 times so far.
+For a very long time, I’ve seen photos of this place on Instagram and very few actually mentioned the name of it.
+Once I found out it was called Croton Water Dam and this nature spot was only about 40 miles north of New York City, I had to go there and I did at least 2 times so far.
 Despite it being a small area to explore, the beauty condensed into that small area is truly spectacular with a man made waterfall that is unlike any I’ve ever seen before.

 Now there are 2 access points to Croton Water Dam: